 How do I talk to my partner about a behavior that's really bothering me?

-Another approach is to start these conversations by genuinely sharing what you appreciate about your partner then then make a softer transition into what you’re hoping you two can work changing TOGETHER.
-That soft start up can almost guarantee a more peaceful conversation with your partner as opposed to starting off with a swing and upper left hook to their habits.
+Another approach is to start these conversations by genuinely sharing what you appreciate about your partner then make a softer transition into what you’re hoping you two can work changing TOGETHER.
+That soft start-up can almost guarantee a more peaceful conversation with your partner as opposed to starting off with a swing and upper left hook to their habits.

 Remember to be vulnerable and sincere with your partner.
 Despite these bothersome features or traits, you do love this person, lead with that.
 Try your best to be concise and stick to one complaint at a time.
 These conversations can be difficult, no need to drag them out for hours on end.

-If you want additional help with communication, conflict management, or want to deepen your connection with your partner, Dr. Kate Campbell, LMFT and the team at Bayview Therapeutic Services are just a phone call away at 954.391.5305 ext.
-1. Happy conversing!
+If you want additional help with communication, conflict management, or want to deepen your connection with your partner, Dr. Kate Campbell, LMFT and the team at Bayview Therapeutic Services are just a phone call away at 954.391.5305.
+Happy conversing!
 Dr. Kate provides pre-marital counseling, marriage therapy, and couples counseling in Fort Lauderdale, Florida.